Romania Travel Costs: A Realistic 14-Day Road Trip Budget

 Freedom Years Travel contains affiliate links.
 If you make a purchase using one of the links below, we may receive compensation at no extra cost to you.
 We only recommend products and services we use and trust.
 Read our disclaimer for more information.

-Think Europe is too expensive in 2025?
-Romania might change your mind.
+If Europe is starting to feel expensive, Romania offers a very different picture.
 This underrated corner of Central Europe still offers excellent value—especially if you’re travelling independently and keen to explore both the highlights and the hidden corners.

-This post breaks down what I spent on a 14-day road trip through Romania, travelling as a couple in April.
-We started in Bucharest, headed north through Transylvania, explored the remote villages of Maramureș, then looped back through Cluj-Napoca and finished in Timișoara.
+This guide breaks down what I spent on a 14-day road trip through Romania, travelling as a couple in April.
+We started in Bucharest, headed north through Transylvania, explored the villages of Maramureș, then looped back via Cluj-Napoca and finished in Timișoara.

 Accommodation Costs: Character, Comfort and a few Parking Challenges